The Rome Masters (or Rome Open) is an annual tennis tournament that usually takes place in early May at the Stadio del tennis di Roma in Rome, Italy.

 Players Entry List

-The official entry list for the 2023 tournament in Rome has not yet been released but below is a list of some of the top ATP and WTA players that entered the singles tournaments in 2022.
+The official entry list for the 2023 tournament in Rome has now been released and below is a list of some of the top ATP and WTA players that participated in the singles tournaments in 2023.

 ATP Rome Players